A home for street children

 • Franco Falorni

-• Paul Profaizer and Johanna Platzgummer
+• Paul Profanterer and Johanna Platzgummer

-• John Talarico
+• Carmen Mustile John Talarico

 • Enrica Falbo